 - 1. Chapter 6.7 of the Health and Safety Code requires that the primary containment of an underground storage tank (UST) be compatible with the stored substance, and that the secondary containment be constructed to prevent structural weakening as a result of contact with any released substance. - 2.
-To implement Chapter 6.7 of the Health and Safety Code, the State Water Resources Control Board (State Water Board) promulgated regulations which require that: a) A UST be approved by an independent testing organization; b) An owner or operator use system components made of, or lined with, materials that are compatible with the hazardous substances stored in the UST; c) The components approved for the installation of a UST system, on and after July 1, 2004, include a list of compatible products tested and the measured permeation rate of those products; and d) The release detection equipment be tested by an independent testing laboratory and be approved to function with the substance stored. - 3.
-With the exception of biodiesel blends up to 5 percent biodiesel (B5), USTs manufactured to date and in use in California have not received independent testing organization approvals for biodiesel or other biodiesel blends as required under the State Water Board regulations.
+To implement Chapter 6.7 of the Health and Safety Code, the State Water Resources Control Board (State Water Board) promulgated a regulation which requires that: a) A UST be approved by an independent testing organization; b) An owner or operator use system components made of, or lined with, materials that are compatible with the hazardous substances stored in the UST; c) The components approved for the installation of a UST system, on and after July 1, 2004, include a list of compatible products tested and the measured permeation rate of those products; and d) The release detection equipment be tested by an independent testing laboratory and be approved to function with the substance stored. - 3.
+With the exception of biodiesel blends up to 5 percent biodiesel (B5), USTs manufactured to date and in use in California have not received independent testing organization approvals for biodiesel or other biodiesel blends as required under State Water Board regulation.
 The estimated time period to obtain independent testing organization approval is two years from when the UST manufacturer submits the product to the testing organization. - 4.
 Release detection method approvals have not been obtained for biodiesel or any blend of biodiesel.
 The estimated time period for obtaining approval of a release detection method is 12 months from when the material is submitted. - 5.
 In 2007, Governor Schwarzenegger signed Executive Order S-01-07, which states, among other things, that greenhouse gas (GHG) emissions pose a serious threat to the health of California's citizens and the quality of the environment and that alternative fuels can reduce GHG emissions. - 6.
 The federal Energy Policy Acts of 1992 and 2005 require the use of renewable fuels and/or alternative fuel vehicles (AFVs) by certain light duty vehicle fleets.
 Fleets can earn credits through the purchase and use of biodiesel blends containing at least 20 percent biodiesel (B20) in lieu of purchasing AFVs.
-Many California fleets are attempting to comply with the provisions of the Energy Policy Acts through the use of B20. - Storage issues have contributed to the delay of more widespread use of biodiesel in California.
-Allowing a temporary variance from independent organization testing requirements will authorize and facilitate the use of biodiesel blends up to B20 in California.
+Many California fleets are attempting to comply with the provisions of the Energy Policy Acts through the use of B20. - 7.
+Storage issues have contributed to the delay of more widespread use of biodiesel in California.
+Allowing a temporary variance from independent organization testing requirements will authorize and facilitate the use of biodiesel blends up to B20 in California. - 8.
+The proposed regulation provides for an interim variance for UST systems storing biodiesel blends up to B20 from independent organization approval requirements.
+The variance criteria are designed to facilitate the use of biodiesel blends up to B20 while minimizing any risk of an unauthorized release to the environment.